 - Not take my calls

-- Not want to have the difficult conversation of the way forward even in the face of failure.
+- Not want to have a difficult conversation about the way forward, even in the face of failure.

 Lesson: Action, not words, is a perfect measure of reputation!